-Thank you so much can feel generic.
-If you say the same phrase often, it can feel less meaningful.
+Thank you so much can feel generic and cliché.
+If you say this phrase often, it can begin to feel meaningless.

 - Include a compliment, then say a thank you.